ukff/kyma-environment-broker/docs/03-07-environments-cleanup.md

-# Environments cleanup
+# Environments Cleanup CronJob

-Environments Cleanup is an application that cleans up environments that do not meet requirements in a given Gardener project.
+>**CAUTION:** The CronJob must run only in the development environment.
+You must be connected to the development Kubernetes cluster before applying the CronJob.

+Environments Cleanup CronJob removes Kyma Environments which are older than 24h.
+The CronJob is scheduled to run daily at midnight local time defined in the system.

 ## Prerequisites

 Environments Cleanup requires access to:
 - Gardener project of choice to filter Shoots without a proper label
-- Database to get an Instance ID for each Runtime marked for deletion
+- the Kyma Environment Broker (KEB) database to get an Instance ID for each SAP BTP, Kyma runtime marked for deletion
-- Kyma Environment Broker to trigger Runtime deprovisioning
+- KEB to trigger Kyma runtime deprovisioning

 ## Configuration